funkybob/django-rated/docs/index.rst

 Rated provides fine-grained rate limiting controls for Django.

-It allows you do define multiple "realms", each with its own limit, whitelist, and responses.
+It allows you do define multiple "realms", each with its own limit, allowed list, and responses.

 There are two mechanisms, which can be used individually, or combined: